 Towards the end of the Badger Herald article, Churchill said that “[o]bviously, we trust that our presence will be a constructive factor at the local chapters at the colleges and universities.”
 If Phi Beta Kappa’s commitment to freedom of speech is in name only, however, and is backed by no substantive action, how will its presence be a “constructive factor”?
 If a university knows that it can practice blatant censorship and still have a Phi Beta Kappa chapter, why would that university change its policies?

-, “Phi Beta Kappa uses a rigorous three-year review to select colleges to host new chapters.
+So far, Phi Beta Kappa’s response to the FIRE letter seems to imply that undertaking to fight censorship at its member—or prospective member—institutions would be a task on a scale that Phi Beta Kappa is unprepared to undertake.
+However, Phi Beta Kappa already pays close attention to every university that seeks to have a Phi Beta Kappa chapter—according to the Washington Post, “Phi Beta Kappa uses a rigorous three-year review to select colleges to host new chapters.
 Institutions seeking to establish a chapter must submit a preliminary application.
 A handful then are invited to turn in a more detailed report.
 Phi Beta Kappa officials visit the campus and interview students and professors before making a final judgment.”
 Is it really so much to ask, then, that Phi Beta Kappa pay attention to easily identifiable censorship issues as part of this process?
 Or that the organization speak out clearly and strongly against censorship at its member institutions?
 FIRE doesn’t think it is too much to ask, and we hope that the many individual members of Phi Beta Kappa who support liberty will agree with us and will ask their organization to do better.